1983 West Virginia Mountaineers football team

 The 1983 West Virginia Mountaineers football team represented West Virginia University in the 1983 NCAA Division I-A football season.
 It was the Mountaineers' 91st overall season and they competed as a Division I-A Independent.
 The team was led by head coach Don Nehlen, in his fourth year, and played their home games at Mountaineer Field in Morgantown, West Virginia.
-They finished the season with a record of nine wins and three losses (9–3 overall) and with a victory over Kentucky in the Hall of Fame Classic.
+They finished the season with a record of 9–3 and defeated Kentucky in the Hall of Fame Classic.